Affiliates

 Grizzly bears are slightly smaller than the Alaskan Brown bears but nevertheless one of the most aggressive and strongest among the bear species found in North America.

-Grizzlys occupy the top spot of the food chain along with humans in North America.
+Grizzlies occupy the top spot of the food chain along with humans in North America.
 It is a formidable animal to face in the wild.
-Grizzlys are known to be omnivorous in their diet and in some cases they attack humans.
+Grizzly’s are known to be omnivorous in their diet and in some cases they attack humans.

 The hunting of Grizzly bears is allowed liberally in some areas of North America as the healthy bear population is affecting the moose and caribou numbers negatively.
 However in some areas the hunter is allowed to hunt only one grizzly every four years.
 In British Columbia where it has become necessary to limit the number of animals taken, limited entry hunting regulations apply.
 It creates hunting opportunities to residents of British Columbia via a lottery system to those who legally posses a B.C. resident hunter number.
 Non-residents can go on guided hunting trips with licensed outfitters, as they are well aware of hunting regulations and the best hunting grounds, this will ensure a safer and more enjoyable hunting trip.

-Get your paper work ready before embarking on a bear-hunting trip.
+Get your paper work readcoastal grizzly beary before embarking on a bear-hunting trip.
 Gun permit, A hunting license, and You will need to register your weapons at Canadian Customs.

 Grizzly Habitat